molgenis/molgenis.org/molgenis_documentation/REST API.md

 # REST API

-Molgenis has a REST API that allows you to access the data and metadata inside MOLGENIS from the outside through HTTP requests.
+MOLGENIS has a REST API that allows you to access the data and metadata inside MOLGENIS from the outside through HTTP requests.
 The REST API allows you to login using your molgenis user account, retrieve data and metadata, and query, aggregate, insert or update the data.

 These HTTP requests are platform independent, so you should be able to create them quite easily on most client platforms.
 For a couple common platforms we provide you with a higher level client-side MOLGENIS API that should make things even easier.